-As at June 30, 2022, no adjustments were deemed necessary to the ECL modelling to account for potential impacts arising from the COVID-19 pandemic.
-As at June 30, 2022, the Company had no active deferral arrangements with borrowers on account of COVID-19, which are included with the stage 1 loans in the ECL model as they are less than 30 days late at the end of the period.
-The impact of COVID-19 on the ECL model of the Company will depend entirely on the scope and duration of the pandemic and the related economic shutdown and the speed of the subsequent economic recovery.
-There is no certainty at this time as to how long the pandemic will last; however, people and businesses have started to return to normalcy.
-Further commentary on the impact of COVID-19 is provided in Note 2 to the financial statements and under the Operating Results section of this MD&A.
+As at September 30, 2022, no adjustments were determined to be necessary to its ECL modelling to account for potential impacts arising from the COVID-19 pandemic.
+As at September 30, 2022, the Corporation had no active deferral arrangements with borrowers on account of COVID-19.
+Further commentary on the impact of COVID-19 is provided in Note 2 of the interim financial statements and under the Operating Results section of this MD&A.

-Financial assets with objective evidence of impairment as a result of loss events that have a negative impact on the estimated future cash flows are considered to be impaired requiring the recognition of lifetime ECL allowances.
-(Stage 3).
-Deterioration in credit quality is considered an objective evidence of impairment and includes observable data that comes to the attention of the Corporation, such as significant financial difficulty of the borrower.
+Financial assets with objective evidence of impairment as a result of loss events that have a negative impact on the estimated future cash flows are considered to be impaired requiring the recognition of lifetime ECL allowances (Stage 3).
+Deterioration in credit quality is considered objective evidence of impairment and includes observable data that comes to the attention of the Corporation, such as significant financial difficulty of the borrower.
 The Corporation defines default as when there is identification of objective evidence of impairment (which could, for example, be delinquency of 90 days or more).
 A financial asset is no longer considered impaired when past due amounts have been recovered, and the objective evidence of impairment is no longer present.